Libera-Chat/libera-chat.github.io/bylaws.md

 5. In addition to the board members, the auditors have the right to participate and speak at board meetings.

-6. The monthly general meeting electing the chair of the board should also elect a vice chair to act as chair in the chair's absence.
+6. The monthly general meeting electing the chair of the board shall also elect a vice chair to act as chair in the chair's absence.

+7. Board members can resign from the board and remain members of the organisation.
+A resigning board member shall prepare an interim report for their successor.

+8. Board members can be recalled by any Monthly General Meeting.

 ## Auditors

-1. Once per year the general meeting elects up to two auditors.
+1. Once per year, or whenever there are no auditors, the general meeting elects up to two auditors.
+If there is just one auditor, the general meeting may optionally elect one more.

 2. The duties of the auditors are: